 London Councils' action on climate change

 In November 2019, LEDNet and the Transport and Environment Committee (TEC) came together to discuss key climate change issues facing boroughs, and how they could work together to address them.
-The result was an ambitious Joint Statement on Climate Change, that sets out the boroughs approach to governance, citizen engagement and resourcing for climate change, as well as six major programmes for cross-borough working:
+The result was an ambitious Joint Statement on Climate Change, that sets out the boroughs approach to governance, citizen engagement and resourcing for climate change, as well as seven major programmes for cross-borough working:

 #1 Retrofit London: Retrofit all domestic and non-domestic buildings to an average level of EPC B. Programme timescale: 2020 – 2030.